moodymudskipper/magrittr/README.md

 library(pipes)
 ```

-The *pipes* package expands the *magrittr* package by providing : \* More pipe operator for debuggind, printing extra info, suppressing warnings or messages and more. \* A convenient way to create custom pipes \* A couple of pipe friendly functions for printing (`pprint`) and testing (`pif`).
+The *pipes* package expands the *magrittr* package by providing :

+-   More pipe operators to debug, print extra info, suppress warnings or messages etc
+-   A convenient way to create custom pipes
+-   A couple of pipe friendly functions for printing (`pprint`) and testing (`pif`).

-The package works just as magrittr except that: \* `alias` functions were not imported \* pipes have a class `pipe` and have a dedicated printing method
+The package works just as magrittr except that:

+-   `alias` functions were not imported
+-   pipes have a class `pipe` and have a dedicated printing method

 *magrittr* doesn't need to be attached, but attaching it before *pipes* will make the alias functions available.